DannyvanHolten/acf-gravityforms-add-on/readme.txt

 1. You can select 'Form' as a field type while adding an ACF Field.
 2. The actual selection of the field.
 3. You can select all your Gravity Forms.
-4. If ACF or Gravityforms is not added it will give a notice (Notices from [WP Growl Notifications](https://wordpress.org/plugins/wp-growl-notifications).
+4. If ACF or Gravity Forms is not added it will give a notice (Notices from [WP Growl Notifications](https://wordpress.org/plugins/wp-growl-notifications).

 == Development ==